miftahulmahfuzh/review_bot/README.md

 ### Deploy Streamlit UI

-To deploy the UI (Chatbot API has to be deployed beforehand):
+To deploy the UI (Chatbot API has to be deployed first):

 ```bash
 ./scripts/run_ui.sh